gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/localization-support-gij-cloud.md

 ---

 title: Localization support
-description:
+description: Supported languages for Git Integration for Jira Cloud
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-Unicode characters are now supported and displayed properly.
+Unicode characters are supported and displayed properly.

-The following language localization for this app are available:
+The following languages are available for Git Integration for Jira:

 *   German
 *   Polish
 *   French
 *   Russian
 *   Japanese
 *   Chinese
 *   Spanish

+&nbsp;

+## Switching Languages

 To switch to another language:

-1. Go to your User Profile **➜ Personal settings**.
+1. Go to your User Profile ➜ **Personal settings**.

-2. Follow the clickable link under the Language section to go the **Account preferences** of your personal profile page.
+2. Follow the clickable link under the Language section to go to the **Account preferences** of your personal profile page.

-3. Under the **Language & Region** section, select one of the supported language from the list.
+3. Under the **Language & Region** section, select one of the supported languages from the list.

 4. Go back to your Jira Cloud instance to see the changes.